 On the other hand, dried soil leads to stunted growth.
 Therefore, please maintain a balance.

-The Anthurium Papillilaminum plant prefers bright, dappled sunlight throughout the day, regardless of the seasons.
+The Anthurium Papillilaminum plant prefers bright, dappled sunlight throughout the day, regardless of the season.

 Without ample sunlight, the plant starts dropping leaves or does not produce any blooms.

 In the wild, the Anthurium papillilaminum plant grows under some shade.
 You can mimic these conditions by placing the plant in front of a window, curtain, or under a tree.